What is endometriosis: causes to recognise

 -

-Transvaginal ultrasound (with or without specific probe)
+Transvaginal ultrasound (with or without a specific probe)

 -